 This example shows how to change priority for a specific physical interface.

 MSBR(config-data)# interface fiber 0/3 MSBR(conf-if-GE 0/0)# priority 7

-8 QinQ
+9 QinQ

 MSBR supports encapsulating 802.1Q tags within 802.1Q tags.
 This feature links several VLANs into a single VLAN.
 An IP address can be configured on the tagged interface.
-The figure below shows a packet captured by a sniffer with QinQ configured.
-The QinQ encapsulated 802.1Q tags are highlighted.